underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 We can reference fields by tag, manipulate and replace them, and maintain all of the type and naming information along the way.
-Shapeless calls these structured "records".
+Shapeless calls these structures "records".

 ### Records and *LabelledGeneric*